seth-gordon/daemonica/_grammar/phonology.md

 becomes _rtahabū_, “chasing oneself.”

-Note that, for example, _mpšu,_ “bird, airplane,” is pronounced [m̩pʃˈu], not [m͡pʃˈu]: the /m/ is treated as a syllable unto itself.
+Note that, for example, _mpšu,_ “bird, airplane,” is pronounced [m̩pʃu], not [m͡pʃu] or [məpʃu]: the /m/ is treated as a syllable unto itself.

-Stress falls on the first vowel of the root word, so _tatorhu_ is pronounced [tˈɑtoɹhu], but _rtahabū_ is pronounced [ɹ̩tɑhˈɑbuː].
-In a longer word formed as a compound of multiple roots, there may be secondary stress on the first vowel of the other roots, so _tatorhoþpordū_ is pronounced [tˈɑtoɹhoθpˌoɹduː].
+Stress falls on the first vowel of the stem, so _tatorhu_ is pronounced [tˈɑtoɹhu], but _rtahabū_ is pronounced [ɹ̩tɑhˈɑbuː].
+In a longer stem formed as a compound of multiple roots, there may be secondary stress on the first vowel of the other roots, so _tatorhoþpordū_ is pronounced [tˈɑtoɹhoθpˌoɹduː].

-A vowel followed by ‹r› in a non-accented syllable may be realized as the r-colored variant of the vowel instead of as two phones: thus, _tatorhu_ may also be [tˈɑto˞hu].
+A vowel followed by /ɹ/ in a non-accented syllable may be realized as the r-colored variant of the vowel instead of as two phones: thus, _tatorhu_ may also be [tˈɑto˞hu].